LaMonte Wade Jr Player Props: Giants vs. Dodgers

 LaMonte Wade Jr At The Plate

-- Among the qualifying hitters in MLB play, he ranks 55th in batting average, third in on-base percentage, and 59th in slugging.
+- He ranks 37th in batting average, second in on base percentage, and 48th in slugging among the qualified batters in MLB play.

-- He has hit a home run in 12.9% of his games this year, and 3.1% of his trips to the dish.
+- In 14.3% of his games this year, he has hit a long ball, and 3.4% of his trips to the dish.

-- In 27.4% of his games this season, Wade has had at least one RBI.
-He's picked up more than one in 4.8% and driven in three or more of his team's runs in one contest.
+- Wade has had at least one RBI in 28.6% of his games this year (18 of 63), with two or more RBI four times (6.3%).
+He has also accounted for three or more of his team's runs in two contests.

-- He has scored in 28 of 62 games this year, and more than once 5 times.
+- He has scored a run in 29 games this season, with multiple runs six times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.